MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 [sample.py](./sample.py)

-> For the OpenStreetMap file:
+For the OpenStreetMap file:

-> - [x] Open the chosen area file that you downloaded.
+- [x] Open the chosen area file that you downloaded.
-> - [x] Count first level elements that are in the xml.
+- [x] Count first level elements that are in the xml.
-> - [x] Find children and attributes for each tag and so on with children.
+- [x] Find children and attributes for each tag and so on with children.
-> - [x] Remove elements that just appears once.
+- [x] Remove elements that appears just once.
-> - [x] Create a sample file for each main element.
+- [x] Create a sample file for each main element.

 The first step was to download the XML file from the _URL_, referring to the _Area_.
 After downloading the file, its structure was investigated.